In the beginning . . . . . .

 We run nearly 40 Anti-Rabies Camps in villages throughout south Goa between September and April.
 Since 2003 we have vaccinated more than 35,000 animals.

-Now, 13 years later . . . . . . we are about to open the first Animal Laboratory in south Goa.
-This has been made possible through an initial generous donation from Dr Ashok Sharma which helped us buy a microscope and centrifuge.
+In 2013, we opened the first Animal Laboratory in South Goa.
+This was made possible by an initial generous donation from Dr. Ashok Sharma which helped us buy a microscope and centrifuge.
 Further donations through Friends of GAWT have helped with the design and building of the laboratory.

 Our active participation in the government-sponsored Animal Birth Control (ABC) programme has seen us sterilise more than 12,000 animals since 2003, contributing significantly to a reduction in the stray dog population.
 If you see a dog with a V cut into one ear, you know it has visited us, and is now happy, healthy and sterilised.